Oscar Tshiebwe

-Oscar Tshiebwe (/ˈʃiːbweɪ/ SHEEB-way; born 27 November 1999) is a Congolese professional basketball player for the Utah Jazz of the National Basketball Association (NBA), on a two-way contract with the Salt Lake City Stars of the NBA G League.
+Oscar Tshiebwe (/ˈʃiːbweɪ/ SHEEB-way; born 27 November 1999) is a Congolese professional basketball player for the Houston Rockets of the National Basketball Association (NBA).
 He played college basketball for the West Virginia Mountaineers and the Kentucky Wildcats.
 In 2022, Tshiebwe was the consensus national player of the year.

 Early life

 Tshiebwe grew up in Lubumbashi, Democratic Republic of the Congo.
 He played soccer as a child but was encouraged to start basketball because of his above-average height.
 Tshiebwe trained by running on hills and on a mountain near his hometown.
 He later attended a basketball camp led by Congolese NBA player Bismack Biyombo, who helped advance his career.
 Tshiebwe did not start playing basketball until May 2014.

 High school

 Tshiebwe moved to the United States in November 2015, before his freshman year of high school, attending Mountain Mission School in Grundy, Virginia.
 Entering his junior year, he transferred to Kennedy Catholic High School in Hermitage, Pennsylvania.
 As a junior, Tshiebwe averaged 21.1 points per game and led his team to a Pennsylvania Interscholastic Athletic Association (PIAA) Class 1A title.
 He earned Class 1A All-State first team honors.
 In his senior season, Tshiebwe averaged 23.4 points, 18 rebounds, and five blocks per game, leading Kennedy Catholic to a 24–3 record and the PIAA Class 6A championship.
 He was a Class 6A All-State first team pick and was named Pennsylvania Gatorade Player of the Year.
 He averaged 21.6 points, 11.8 rebounds, and 3.1 blocks per game playing for ITPS Wildcats Select on the Adidas Gauntlet.
 Tshiebwe played in the McDonald's All-American Game and Nike Hoop Summit.

 He was considered a five-star recruit by Rivals and 247Sports and a four-star recruit by ESPN.
 On October 20, 2018, he committed to play college basketball for West Virginia.